alias-rahil/handwritten.js/README.md

 ## In code

-It takes a single argument as a string and returns a jimp object if the text is non-empty, else it returns a null value.
+It takes a single string argument and returns a jimp object if the string is non-empty, else it returns a null value.

 # Author